greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > See: "Please note, if data have been obtained from a third-party source, we require that other researchers would be able to access the data set in the same manner as the authors" https://journals.plos.org/plosone/s/data-availability despite that URL indicating just PLOS ONE, the policy applies to all PLOS journals, unless otherwise noted.

-**We believe that the NYTAC dataset doesn't violate PLOS's data availability policy.**
+**We believe that using the NYTAC dataset does not violate PLOS's data availability policy.**

 # Reviewer #2